anthonyattard/logs-analysis/README.md

 ## Instructions

-Download the database from (Udacity)[https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip]
+Download the database from [Udacity](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

-Run the program from the project directory with `python logs-analysis.py`

-Please run the following lines in your database to create the views needed for the code to work.
+Run the following lines in your database to create the views needed for the code to work.

 ```sql
 create view log_slug as